nsrr/wsc-documentation/pages/nsrr-harmonized-introduction.md

         All the inconsistent files from above checks are added to 'excludes' file

 2. Summary:
-    1. Annotations and stages summary are stored in '.annots' and '.stages' files respectively
+    1. Annotations and stages summaries are generated
-    2. Channels summary is stored in '.channels' file
+    2. Channels summary is generated

 3. Annotations processing:
-    1. Annotations are re-mapped to NSRR terms
+    1. Annotations are re-mapped to NSRR terms ( [annots.md](https://gitlab-scm.partners.org/zzz-public/nsrr/-/blob/master/common/annots.md))
     2. Based on above mapping, '.annot' and '.eannot' files are generated

 4. Channels processing:
-    1. Canonical Signals definitions are created and stored in sigs.canonical file found at [sigs.canonical](https://gitlab-scm.partners.org/zzz-public/nsrr/-/blob/master/studies/wsc/sigs.canonical)
+    1. Based on Channels summary, canonical Signals definitions are created and stored in sigs.canonical file found at [sigs.canonical](https://gitlab-scm.partners.org/zzz-public/nsrr/-/blob/master/studies/wsc/sigs.canonical)
-    2. Canonical EDF's and sample list are generated based on sigs.canonical file
+    2. Canonical EDF's are generated based on sigs.canonical file
         - Regenerated Signals (EEG,ECG,EMG,LOC,ROC,CAN,TRM,THX,ABD,OXY and POS) with prefix 'cs'
         - Re-sampled above Signals
         - Dropped all other signals